freeradical13/freeradical13.github.io/index.md

 the nucleus.
 Atoms are about 10<sup>-10</sup> meters in diameter.

-If an atom has an unequal number of protons and electrons, then it is an [ionized atom](https://en.wikipedia.org/wiki/Ion) (either positively [cations] or negatively [anions] charged).
+If an atom has an unequal number of protons and electrons, then it is an [ionized atom](https://en.wikipedia.org/wiki/Ion) (either positively charged cations or negatively charged anions).
 The number of protons (its [atomic number](https://en.wikipedia.org/wiki/Atomic_number)) categorizes the atom as a particular [chemical element](https://en.wikipedia.org/wiki/Chemical_element) (e.g. carbon).
 The number of neutrons defines the element's [isotope](https://en.wikipedia.org/wiki/Isotope) (e.g. carbon-12).
 There are four main [states of matter](https://en.wikipedia.org/wiki/State_of_matter): solid, liquid, gas, and plasma.

 # Chemistry

-A [molecule](https://en.wikipedia.org/wiki/Molecule) is a set of two or more atoms held together by [chemical bond](https://en.wikipedia.org/wiki/Chemical_bond) attraction.
+A [molecule](https://en.wikipedia.org/wiki/Molecule) is a set of two or more atoms held together by a [chemical bond](https://en.wikipedia.org/wiki/Chemical_bond).
 Protons are attracted to electrons, whereas electrons are repulsed to other electrons, and protons are repulsed to other protons.

-A chemical bond is either covalent or electrovalent.
+An [electrovalent bond](https://en.wikipedia.org/wiki/Ionic_bonding) occurs when oppositely charged ions attract each other (usually when electrons transfer from one atom to the other, causing ionization, and thus attraction).

 A [covalent bond](https://en.wikipedia.org/wiki/Covalent_bond) occurs when two atoms share one or more electrons (the electron-electron and proton-proton repulsion is offset by the attraction between the two atoms' protons and electrons).
-An [electrovalent bond](https://en.wikipedia.org/wiki/Ionic_bonding) occurs when oppositely charged ions attract each other (usually when electrons transfer from one atom to the other, causing ionization, and thus attraction).

 An [organic compound](https://en.wikipedia.org/wiki/Organic_compound) is a molecule that has carbon.

 # Temperature